bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
+* Revise some annotations
+* Reviews starting with Vegan
+* Production logue overview is styled weird when first loading
+    * Have custom paragraph component?
 * Fix anchors in production
     * It's because of selected dots
-* Revise some annotations
-* Reviews starting with Vegan

 ### Must do
 * Illustrator